dvijayak/mcbc-vbs/README.md

 # Folder structure
 * mongodb - contains setup for the mongodb dev server
-* ng - source code of the Angular-based UI
+* mcbc-vbs-ui - source code of the Angular-based UI
 * nodejs - source code of the NodeJS-based server/backend